jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/the-deepest-question.md

 # The Future of Programming
 * ["Uncle" Bob Martin - "The Future of Programming"](https://www.youtube.com/watch?v=ecIWPzGEbFc)

-# Math & Physics: normalization
+# Math & Physics: renormalization
 * [In the End, It All Adds Up to – 1/12](https://www.nytimes.com/2014/02/04/science/in-the-end-it-all-adds-up-to.html)
 * [Infinity or -1/12?](https://plus.maths.org/content/infinity-or-just-112?nl=0)
 * [How physicists solved the problem of infinity](https://www.youtube.com/watch?v=dkYL6G0JHtY)